epfl-si/PhDAssess/apps/fillForm/README.md

 # Advanced Tasks

-## Observe latest MongoDB activity
+## Observe the latest MongoDB activities

 Whenever Zeebe sends work to Meteor, the `tasks_journal` collection gets updated.
 To retrieve the latest status thereof: